usnistgov/labbench/doc/guide/02_getting_started/03 data logging.md

 lb.read(f"{db.path}/{rel_path}").head()
 ```

 For a more systematic analysis to analyzing the data, we may want to expand the root table based on the relational data files in one of these columns.
-A shortcut for this is provided by `labbench.read_relational`:
+A shortcut for this is provided by {py:func}`labbench.read_relational`:

 ```{code-cell} ipython3
 lb.read_relational(